 - Sukiyaki – thin-sliced, fatty, tough beef drowning in a sea of mucus-like raw egg.

 - Mystery soup, accompanied by funky tasting molded eggs, and bland white rice for breakfast.
 No thank you, I’ll just surreptitiously eat this protein bar I squirreled away in my purse

-Luckily there’s a lot more to like in Japan, like super-friendly people, stunning historical palaces, shogun castles, exquisite gardens, great shopping venues, and – my favorite – geisha makeovers.
+Luckily there is a lot more to like in Japan, like super-friendly people, stunning historical palaces, shogun castles, exquisite gardens, great shopping venues, and – my favorite – geisha makeovers.

 To avoid committing a faux pas eating disaster, head for these places:

 Lucky for me, in Narita, I found tempura – small portions of meat, shrimp, or vegetables covered in a light batter and deep fried to crisp perfection.
 I’m pretty sure that saved me from total starvation!

 “Ice cream is exquisite.
 What a pity it isn’t illegal.” ~Voltaire